 Use this knowledge of the calories burned lifting weights to motivate yourself to plan and stick to your weightlifting workouts, week in and week out.

-Consistent progressive resistance training is how you will see results in building your overall strength and fitness.
+Consistent progressive resistance training is how you will see the best results for building your overall strength and fitness.